shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/30-assets.md

     └── YourPlugin.php
 ```
 ​
-Next, please ruun `bin/console asset:install` command.
-This will copy your plugin assets over to the platform
+Next, please run `bin/console asset:install` command.
+This will copy your plugin assets over to the
 `public/bundles` folder:
 ​
 ```